Septima/spatialsuite-s4/README.md

 ## <a name="tools"></a> Included tools

-S4 comes a number of included tools.
+S4 comes a number of tools included.
 All included tools must be included in the profile _after_ the main tool.
 Please see [the tools section](./tools#tools-included-in-s4)